 High regional expenditure on R&D does not necessarily lead to innovation and increased regional competitiveness if the regional economy is hampered by insufficient exploitation of its own R&D results and from a lack of access to public R&D results.
 Increasing SMEs’ competitiveness is at the core of the InnoBridge project by improving the Innovation Bridge and related policy instruments for SMEs: “Bridging the innovation gap through converting R&D results into commercial success in a more effective and efficient way”.
 This enables SMEs to better realize their innovation potential and to act as a catalyst for creating more high qualified jobs and regional growth.

 After 3 years of intensive inter-regional learning and 18 months of Action Plan implementation that applied into practice actions aiming at improving their regional R&D and innovation performance and SME’s competitiveness, InnoBridge project 9 partners from 8 regions in 8 countries spread over Europe are ready to share their hands-on experience.

-The conference brings together European political figures, practitioners, academia, policy makers, business community, intermediary organizations, civil society, and offers a platform to share best practices, to explore and discuss opportunities for streamlining public support for SME innovation.
+The conference brought together European political figures, practitioners, academia, policy makers, business community, intermediary organizations, civil society, and offered a platform to share best practices, to explore and discuss opportunities for streamlining public support for SME innovation.

 The conference Streamlining Public Support for SME Innovation in European Regions aimed to provide answers to questions such as How can we improve regional policies to support innovation and R&D?
 What measures can assure that R&D results are available to SMEs?
 How to raise and mobilize the existing skills and how to build skills for the future?
 How to seize the benefits of digitalization for improving the region’s innovative performance?
 What has proven to work: regulatory frameworks, access to finance, increasing entrepreneurial capacities, diminishing administrative burden on start-ups, or else?